British Constitution (card game)

 British Constitution (usually Constitution in American sources) is an English patience or card solitaire played with two packs of playing cards.
-It is a card game with a high chance in winning.
+It is a card game with a high chance of winning.

 Rules

 First, the kings, queens, and aces are removed from the stock.
 The kings and queens are discarded, while the aces are placed in a row to form the "Government" or the foundations, which are built up by suit to jacks.

 Below the aces, four rows of eight cards each are dealt.
 This forms the tableau (also known as the "Constitution").

 The cards available for building in the foundations should come from Row 1 (also known as the "Privy Council") only.
 Furthermore, cards in Row 1 can be built down by alternating colors.
 Available for building in Row 1 are the top cards of the piles in Row 1 (initially containing only one card per pile) and the cards from Row 2.
 Only one card can be moved at a time.

 When a card leaves from either Row 1 or 2, the space it leaves behind must be filled with any card from the row immediately below it, not necessarily the one immediately below the space.
 The space, in essence, is pushed downwards until it reaches Row 4 (the "People Row"), where it is filled with a card from the stock.
 This is the only way cards from the stock enter the game.
 Furthermore, cards from the stock cannot be played directly to the foundations.
 If no more spaces appear in Row 4 with cards still undealt from the stock, the game is lost.

 The game is won when all cards are built in the foundations up to jacks.